mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 Your browser is now willing to make the call to the Phoenix server (since we relaxed the CSP headers above), but when it receives the response, it checks the headers for this `Access-Control-Allow-Origin` header, which we are not sending.

 As the name implies, this header lets the server specify which origins should be able to load this resource.
-Since we aren't sending this header, the browser errors.

 We need to send this header from our Phoenix app.
 Fortunately, there is a library ([PlugCors](https://github.com/bryanjos/plug_cors)) for doing just that.